fairyofdata/LLM_ESG_POS/README.md

-# LLM-based ESG-Focused Portfolio Optimization Support service (LEPOS)
+# LLM-based ESG-Focused Portfolio Optimization Service (LEPOS)

 Welcome to the ESG-Centered Portfolio Optimization System!
 This project utilizes the Black-Litterman model to create a portfolio optimization system based on ESG (Environmental, Social, Governance) criteria and user investment preferences.